xlladdins/xll/docs/Excel4MacrosH-P.md

 **PRECISION**(logical)

-Logical    is a logical value corresponding to the Precision As Displayed check box in the Calculation tab.
+Logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Precision As Displayed check box in the Calculation tab.

   - > If logical is TRUE, Microsoft Excel stores future entries at full
     > precision (15 digits).